MStumpp/plugchecker/docs/guides/integrate_charge_prices.md

 In the future other providers of station data might be supported.

-Once your application can get `chargepoint` details, you can move on to step 2:
+Once your application can get `chargelocations` details, you can move on to step 2:

 ### 3. Map Going Electric API with Plugchecker API